-This dating policy is used in the cataloguing of all sources.
+This dating policy is used in the cataloguing of all sources, on all BSIP databases.

-The BSIP iconography database has been created to support musicology research and analysis.
+The BSIP databases have been created to support musicology research and analysis.
 Many institutions specify their estimated dating in a manner where the start and end dates are not aligned with decades or centuries from a numerical perspective.
 For instance, a century may be defined as 1301-1400.
-Whilst this quite reasonable for the purpose for which they intend, it does not work well for statistical analysis and aggregation.
+Whilst this quite reasonable for the purpose for which they intend, it does not work well for statistical analysis and aggregation especially in the computing environment.
 We therefore need to avoid a date of 1400 creating an aggregation such that something dated 1301-1400 is then aggregated into 1400-1499.
-Different institutions operate different dating policies, sometimes giving undated works spans of the creator's lifetime, some using the creator's birth + 10 years and so on.
+Furthermore, different institutions operate different dating policies, sometimes giving undated works spans of the creator's lifetime, some using the creator's birth + 10 years and so on.
 Sometimes decades and five year periods are specified as 5-10 and 10-20, which in simple terms express 6 year and 11 year periods, and leaves us with the situation where the 1960s refers to 1960-1969 and 1960-1970 refers to the same time period.

-This policy should be used for estimated dates, and includes generating a more realistic date range based on an creator's lifespan than simply using their birth and death dated.
+This policy should be used for estimated dates, and includes generating a more realistic date range based on an creator's lifespan (where a creator is known) than simply using their birth and death dated.
 A death date should be used explicitly and not altered unless it is known the creator could not have produced work in that period (see below).